letsencrypt/acme-spec/draft-barnes-acme.md

 <!-- NOTE: Should we allow multiple keys to sign over the same nonce?
 Could be handy for authorizing multiple keys, but seems to also have replay risk.
 This could also be addressed by having the challengeRequest contain the public key(s). -->

-The client SHOULD satisfy all challenges in one of sets expressed in the "combinations" array.
+The client SHOULD satisfy all challenges in one of the sets expressed in the "combinations" array.
 If a "combinations" field is not specified, the client SHOULD attempt to fulfill as many challenges as possible.

 Once the client believes that it has fulfilled enough challenges, it creates an authorizationRequest object requesting authorization of a key pair for this identifier based on its responses.
 The authorizationRequest also contains the public key to be authorized, and the signature by the corresponding private key over the nonce in the challenge.